Supporting a family on one income is not the norm these days, but it’s something we’ve been doing since our first baby was born.

 I cannot tell you how many times I transferred micro-savings of $1.26 or $3.34 into our high-interest online saver.
 It probably wasn’t healthy but I totally nerded out over that.

 7. Invite as much extra cash in as you can

 (It was ‘Can you travel with babies?
-No seriously, before I even told Dave that I thought I was pregnant I went to the library to research travelling with babies.
-If you’re interested, you can read more about that here and here)
+Seriously.
+Before I even told Dave that I thought I was pregnant I went to the library to research travelling with babies.)

-1. Start living on one income before you actually have to
+1. Start living on one income before you actually need to

 2. Set a budget that gives you some wiggle room, you can tighten it later